Science

 Understanding Myceliated Grain Cultivation

 Mycelium is the root-like structure of fungi, and it's the foundation for growing mushrooms.
 To create myceliated grain supplements, mycelium is cultivated on grains like rice or oats.
+Once the mycelium colonizes the grain, the entire mixture—including the grain substrate—is dried and ground into a powder.
 This process is relatively inexpensive and straightforward, making these supplements more affordable.
+However, the inclusion of the grain substrate has sparked concerns about the final product’s potency and quality.

 The Pros of Myceliated Grain Supplements